pingcap/docs/troubleshoot-lock-conflicts.md

     This message indicates that a read-write conflict occurs in TiDB.
 The target key of the read request has been locked by another transaction.
 The locks are from the uncommitted optimistic transaction and the uncommitted pessimistic transaction after the prewrite phase.

-    * primary_lock：Indicates that the target key is locked by the primary lock.
+    * primary_lock: Indicates that the target key is locked by the primary lock.
-    * lock_version：The start_ts of the transaction that owns the lock.
+    * lock_version: The start_ts of the transaction that owns the lock.
-    * key：The target key that is locked.
+    * key: The target key that is locked.
     * lock_ttl: The lock’s TTL (Time To Live)
-    * txn_size：The number of keys that are in the Region of the transaction that owns the lock.
+    * txn_size: The number of keys that are in the Region of the transaction that owns the lock.

 Solutions: